 Recent Music Theory Highlights:

-- Kris Shaffer (Ph.D., Yale) joins our faculty in 2013.
+- Kris Shaffer (Ph.D., Yale) joined our faculty in 2013.
 Kris is a pedagogical leader, pioneering applications of the inverted classroom and innovative technologies in music theory teaching, and he is a contibuting editor for Hybrid Pedagogy.
 His research interests include the music of 20th- and 21st-century composers (Ligeti in particular), computational analysis of harmonic and formal structures, schema theory, popular music analysis, and the pedagogy of music theory and musicianship.

 - Our three most recent graduates of the masters program in music theory entered prestigious doctoral programs with top fellowships and assistantships: John Peterson (MM, 2011) received a Legacy Fellowship at Florida State University; Landon Morrison (MM, 2012) received a teaching assistantship and scholarship at McGill University; and Alan Reese (MM, 2013) received a teaching assistantship and award at the Eastman School of Music.